greentechdev/source/content/data/nvr.md

 ## Example usage

-The example below show national parks and when clicking on the features in the map a call is made to the NVR REST API to get information about the national environmental quality objectives.
+The example below shows the outlines of national parks on a map of Sweden.
+After clicking on the features in the map a call is made to the NVR REST API to get information about the national environmental quality objectives for the national park.

-Geometries for the parks are downloaded from https://gpt.vic-metria.nu/data/land/NP.zip, converted to geojson using QGIS and loaded directly from github for brevity of this example (this could be achieved in code by calling a WFS or ArcGIS REST API service or by utilizing a getFeatureInfo-request on a WMS layer, see *Distributions* for more information.)
+Geometries for the parks are downloaded from https://gpt.vic-metria.nu/data/land/NP.zip, converted to geojson using QGIS and loaded directly from github for brevity of this example (the same could be achieved in code by calling a WFS or ArcGIS REST API service or by utilizing a getFeatureInfo-request on a WMS layer, see *Distributions* for more information.)

 {{< jsfiddle id="pj8otq1L" color="light" view="result,js,html,css" height="500" >}}